wainwrightmark/capacitor_bindings/README.md

 These can be used from framework that builds with trunk e.g. yes, sycamore, seed, etc.

-***This project is in the very early stages.
+***This project is in the very early stages and unstable .
 Do not use it in production!***

-I have successfully used this to build an android app and am soon to begin building an ios app with it.
+I have successfully used this to build both iOs and Android apps.

 In the Setup section below I explain how you can have a single version of your code and which can be built for both web and mobile platforms.